wp-plugins/woocommerce-smart-collection/readme.txt

 = Configurable =
 Woocommerce Smart Collection is completely customizable.
 Among others, you may enable/disable smart collection(s), append with existing categories, choose whether to generate smart category associations from product titles and tags.

+From version 1.0.1 onwards, the settings can be overriden for individual products.

 = Upcoming Features =
 In the upcoming version we will be adding support for custom product taxonomies.
 So, keep a look out for the updated version. :)

+= Pro Version =
+Their is a pro version of this plugin, coming soon !!

+Pro version will give you the power to group products depending upon certain conditions (e.g. all products that have "mobile" in their title and cost less than $100).
+When you create new products that match the conditions, they automatically get added to that group.

 = Feedback =
 All we want is some love.
 If you did not like this plugin or if it is buggy, please give us a shout and we will be happy to fix the issue/add the feature.
 If you indeed liked it, please leave a 5/5 rating.